Rutgers Campus Buses: Weekday routes

-The Knight Mover operates when weekday buses stop running.
+The Knight Mover operates when weekday buses stop running; it runs Monday through Thursday from 3:00AM to 6:00AM.

-Weekends and breaks
+Weekends and Breaks

-In Spring 2021, a variation of the weekend routes were introduced.
+In spring 2021, a variation of the weekend routes were introduced.
 They are essentially an express version of the regular weekend routes, stopping only at the stops served by the color routes on each campus.
-In Fall 2021, a revised version of previous Letter Routes with redundant stops eliminated was introduced.
+In fall 2021, a revised version of previous Letter Routes with redundant stops eliminated was introduced.
 Weekend Routes were also based on revised Letter Routes.

 Special event shuttles

 Buses for the following routes are not trackable.

 Former routes

+B-He

+B-He was first introduced in the Fall 2022 semester as a route serving stops in opposite sequence from the B route.
+B-He was discontinued after the Fall 2024 semester and was replaced with B/L Loop.

 Color Routes

-In Fall 2020, 6 Color Routes were introduced to help with social distancing on Rutgers buses due to COVID-19.
+In fall 2020, 6 Color Routes were introduced to help with social distancing on Rutgers buses due to COVID-19.
 They were based on regular intercampus routes, but featured less stops to reduce students traveling time on bus.
 These routes were implemented on August 26, 2020.
 However, due to low ridership, these routes were discontinued after October 2, 2020 and weekend routes were used until the end of Spring 2021 semester.

-In early 2021, Color Routes were planned to continue in Fall 2021.
+In early 2021, Color Routes were planned to continue in fall 2021.
 However, this plan was scrapped in summer 2021, and Letter Routes were brought back for Fall 2021 with slight modifications.